Financial Aid & Expenses

 Federal Need-Based Financial Aid

 The Office of Student Financial Services has information about need-based financial aid on their website, including important information about eligibility and deadlines for federal student aid, as well as an example loan package offering (new window).
-Applicants to MAET should plan to complete the Free Application for Federal Student Aid (FAFSA) for the 2021-2022 academic year.
+Applicants to MA-EDTR should plan to complete the Free Application for Federal Student Aid (FAFSA).

 Other Funding Sources